rebekkaorth/robotics_pick_n_place_masterproject/README.md

 ## Introduction

 This project is part of my master's project for my MSc.
-Software Development at the University of Glasgow.
+Software Development at the University of Glasgow (summer 2018).
 It is an approach to enable a robot to classify object poses and grasping them in a 3D simulation environment.
 For the classification the robot uses a convolutional neural network.